BaoDoanUit/Obsidian-Vault/Draft/High Performance Networking.md

 			"fontFamily": 3,
-			"text": "The architect dedicates one render process to each tab. \nEach render process contains instances of the Blink layout \nengine and the V8 JavaScript engine, along with glue code \nthat bridges these (and a few other) components.", "rawText": "The architect dedicates one render process to each tab. \nEach render process contains instances of the Blink layout \nengine and the V8 JavaScript engine, along with glue code \nthat bridges these (and a few other) components.", "baseline": 91,
+			"text": "The architect dedicates one render process to each tab. \nEach render process contains instances of the Blink layout \nengine and the V8 JavaScript engine, along with glue code \nthat bridges these (and a few other) components.", "rawText": "The architect dedicates one render process to each tab. \nEach render process contains instances of the Blink layout \nengine and the V8 JavaScript engine, along with glue code \nthat bridges these (and a few other) components.", "textAlign": "left",
-			"textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "The architect dedicates one render process to each tab. \nEach render process contains instances of the Blink layout \nengine and the V8 JavaScript engine, along with glue code \nthat bridges these (and a few other) components."
+			"originalText": "The architect dedicates one render process to each tab. \nEach render process contains instances of the Blink layout \nengine and the V8 JavaScript engine, along with glue code \nthat bridges these (and a few other) components.", "lineHeight": 1.2,
+			"baseline": 91
 		},
 		{
 			"type": "text",